phac-nml/biohansel/docs/source/user-docs/usage.rst

 BioHansel uses genome assemblies (FASTA files) or reads (FastQ files) from WGS data as an input.
 It also accepts these files as their Gzipped FASTA/FASTQ formats.
 Genomes can be fully assembled or a collection of contigs when analyzed without impacting the output.

 SNV subtyping schemes have to be defined for BioHansel to run correctly.
-Two schemes are included and user created schemes can be used by creating SNV k-mers in the FASTA format.
+Two schemes are currently included in BioHansel and user created schemes can be developed by creating SNV k-mer pairs in the FASTA format.
 See `Creating schemes <subtyping_schemes.html>`_ for more details.

 Subtype metadata schemes can be added to the analysis but are not required.
 Added metadata is joined with the subtype field of the final results.
-More detailed info on formatting of metadata schemes can be found in the `input section <input.html>`_.
+More detailed info on formatting of metadata schemes can be found in the `input section <input.html>`_ along with additional information on all of the other input files BioHansel can use.

 Output Results
 --------------

-Output of results will be found in three .tab files in the same folder as the analyzed data was stored or in the Galaxy histories window after analysis.
+Output of the results generated through BioHansel will be found in three .tab files in the directory that the BioHansel tool was run from or in the Galaxy histories window after analysis is complete.
 The three files include:

-- tech_results.tab
+- tech_results.tab -> Most basic results file
-- results.tab
+- results.tab -> More advanced information on the results generated
-- match_results.tab
+- match_results.tab -> All k-mer information used to generate the subtype

 Detailed info about the results output can be found in the `output section <output.html>`_.